Plant-Food-Research-Open/assemblyqc/README.md

 sbatch ./assembly_qc_slurm.sh
 ```

-You will now see a results folder which will contain a file named 'report.html' and can be viewed on the [powerPlant storage server](https://storage.powerplant.pfr.co.nz).
-The 'report.html' is a standalone file for all the modules except HiC and Kraken2.
-Thus, if you move the report to another folder, make sure to also move the 'hic' folder and the 'kraken2' folder with it.

 ### Post-run clean-up

-"work" folder contains intermediary files produced by the pipeline tools.
+The intermediary files produced by the pipeline are stored in the "work" folder.
 After running the pipeline, if you wish to clean up the logs and "work" folder, run the following command:

 ```bash
 ./cleanNXF.sh
 ```

+## AssemblyQC Report

+Once the pipeline has finished execution, the results folder specified in the config file should contain a file named 'report.html'.
+The 'report.html' is a standalone file for all the modules except HiC and Kraken2.
+Thus, if you move the report to another folder, make sure to also move the 'hic' folder and the 'kraken2' folder with it.

 ## Known Issues